Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

-I thought it would be important to mention that this project was in large inspired by David Randall Miller's project and youtube video that can be found here:
+I thought it would be important to mention that this project was largely inspired by David Randall Miller's project and youtube video that can be found here:
 >https://www.youtube.com/watch?v=N3tRFayqVtk

+Although, I do not agree with how many of things in his code are implemented, I do commend him for igniting a creative spark within me, and motivating me to create this project.

 # Neural Network and Creature Creation Logic

 #### By Justin Herzog